Traumatic experiences are stored in our bodies, potentially leading to chaos and illness.

 https://www.weforum.org/stories/2019/04/neuroscience-meditation-ageing-brain-younger-habit/

-Mental techniques for managing disease, pain and perhaps extending or saving your life:
+Mental techniques for managing disease, pain and perhaps extending or even saving your life:

 https://news.stanford.edu/stories/2024/05/james-doty-on-the-neuroscience-of-manifestation